-This actively managed commodity program (commodities including, but not limited to, precious metals, base metals, energies, agriculturals, and livestocks) will consist of commodity forwards, futures and options, commodity-related equities, a short duration fixed income portfolio backing the commodity derivatives, and, when approved by the Chief Investment Officer, inflation-linked bonds.
-The objectives are: 1) Build a portfolio of commodities and commodity-related securities designed to provide strong relative performance in a rising-inflation environment, and 2) Earn incremental returns by actively managing the commodity portfolio.
+This actively managed enhanced commodity index program (commodities including, but not limited to, precious metals, base metals, energies, agriculturals, and livestocks) will consist of commodity forwards, futures, and options and a short duration fixed income portfolio backing the commodity derivative positions.
+The objectives are: 1) Build a portfolio of commodities forwards, futures and/or options designed to provide strong relative performance in a rising-inflation environment, and 2) Earn incremental returns by actively managing the commodity portfolio and the underlying short-term fixed income securities.